markowskijustin/markowskijustin/README.md

 ## Data Sources

-Notably, this work brings together a set of rich datasources, compiling and linking them across clinics and regions.
+Notably, this work brings together a set of rich datasources which I have compiled here.
 While often in-progress, there is a veritable trove of data here for use.
 Feel free to reach out with any questions and I will be more than happy to clarify!

 Key pieces of data, by Repository:
 - UDS: contains the entire 25 years of Uniform Data System.